8 Powerful Email Copywriting Techniques

 Here are a few best practices you can start using in your email copy right away.

 (Want to start sending amazing emails to your subscribers today?
-Try a 30-day free trial of AWeber.
+Sign up for AWeber Free Today.
 Test out our ridiculously easy-to-use Drag-and-Drop editor and industry-leading deliverability.)

 Use a Conversational Tone

 Your goal is to communicate.
 This starts with everyday language, short sentences, and short paragraphs.

 Famous writer Elmore Leonard said: “If it sounds like writing, rewrite it.”

 That’s a good rule.
 Your copy should read as close to spoken English as possible.
 It should be easy to read and easy to scan.
 Big words don’t make you sound smart — they make you sound like someone trying to sound smart.